Resources for local government elected officials

-We are pleased to provide general information about the Port of Vancouver and the Vancouver Fraser Port Authority for candidates running in the general local elections on October 15, 2022.
+We are pleased to provide general information about the Port of Vancouver and the Vancouver Fraser Port Authority for local government elected officials.

 About the Port of Vancouver

 The Port of Vancouver is Canada’s largest port, a dynamic gateway for domestic and international trade and cruise tourism, and a major economic asset that strengthens the Canadian economy.

 Some key facts about the Port of Vancouver:

 - It is the country’s gateway to more than 170 countries